Supply Chain Strategy: What is it and how can we help?

 - The results from inventory and network modelling will be quickly applied to deliver almost instant results.

-- Cost and Service level trade-offs.
+- We look at all cost and service level trade-offs.

 - Sourcing analysis based on the total cost of supply.

-- Inventory Management & Demand Planning Improvements
+- Inventory Management and Demand Planning Improvements

 - Demand forecast review & demand management analysis